caseymcgrue/Caseymcgrue/README.md

-## Hi, I'm Casey, an IT PROFESSIONAL👋
+## Hi, I'm Casey, an IT Professional 👋